stsiwo/e-commerce-starter-kits/api/note.md

       - must wrap with @Transactional for the calling function (e.g., serviceImpl) if you use @TransactionalEventListener.

+  ## Error Handling

+    - use @ResponseStatusException locally.

+      -> this automatically assign ServletResponse.ErrorMessage and its body (the type if similar to 'ErrorBaseResponse').

+    - if there are exceptions you can't handle with ResponseStatusException, use @ControllerAdvice class.

+      -> return 'ErrorBaseResponse' object as a body of response.

+      -> issue1: I don't know how to set ServletResponse.ErrorMessage with @ControllerAdvice. (e.g., I cannnot access to HttpServletResponse)

+        => don't rely on ServletResponse.ErrorMessage at client side. always use the body.

 # Spring Security

   - WebSecurityConfigurerAdapter class